- Kenny Gajewski

 - Oklahoma ‘94

-A member of the 1994 Oklahoma baseball national championship team alongside Florida head coach Tim Walton, Gajewski (pronounced `GUY’-ehh-ski’) joined Walton and the Gator softball staff for the 2012-13 season and made an instant impact for the Orange and Blue in just his first season.
+A member of the 1994 Oklahoma baseball national championship team alongside Florida head coach Tim Walton, Gajewski (pronounced `GUY’-ehh-ski’) joined Walton and the Gator softball staff for the 2012-13 season, and he has made an instant impact for the Orange and Blue.
+The Gators have advanced to the Women’s College World Series in both of Gajewski’s years, capturing the program’s first national championship in 2014.

 Prior to Florida, Gajewski served as the director of baseball operations at Tennessee in 2011-12 under first-year head coach Dave Serrano.
 In addition to managing the overall operations of the Volunteer baseball team, Gajewski was UT’s camp manager, while also overseeing all student managers and serving as an academic liaison to the Thornton Athletics Student Life Center to ensure the success of the baseball student-athletes in the classroom.